MIDDLESEX YANKEE CONFERENCE GIRL'S LEAGUE

 4. Player eligibility dates for team rosters will be in accordance with USA Hockey.
 Player must be league age as of 12/31 of the current season.
 U16/18 - Eighteen years or younger; U14 - Fourteen years or younger; U12 - Twelve years or younger; U10 - Ten years or younger.

-8. Head Coaches and Assistant Coaches must be USA Hockey patched in accordance with the new USA Hockey Coaching Education Program and completed all age-appropriate modules.
+9. Head Coaches and Assistant Coaches must be USA Hockey patched in accordance with the USA Hockey Coaching Education Program and completed all age-appropriate modules and SafeSport.
 Patched coaches must record their certification number on all gamesheets along with their signature.

 1. Unless otherwise specified in the Rules and Policies of the MYCGL, the playing rules will be guided by the current USA Hockey/Massachusetts Hockey rulebooks.